babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 For other screens with a custom view controller, conform your view controller to `DebugActionsProviding`, and forward the call to your view model if necessary.

-### Do I need to worry about memory leak?
+### Do I need to worry about memory leaks?
 The Debug Window accesses `DebugActionsProviding.debugActions` only when it is activated.
 It releases all debug actions when it is dismissed.
-So you should not need to worry about memory leak.
+So you should not need to worry about memory leaks.

 If you do spot leaks due to the Debug Window, please file a ticket.